Conceptualization and Measurement of Democracy (completed)

 Stability: Several studies indicate that democracies are more stable than autocracies, at least in high-income countries.
 But, these studies tend to use minimalist definitions of democracy.
 Some studies have pointed to the importance of consistency across sub-components of political regimes.
 Moreover, more detailed constitutional components, like constitutional amendment procedures, may affect institutional stability.
 The project aims at investigating the importance of such more nuanced institutional and regime characterstics for stability.

 The project is financed by the The Research Council of Norway and its Independent projects/FRIPRO (FRISAM) grant.
-Please see the Research Council of Norway’s webpage for more information.

 The project cooperates with the 'Varieties of democracy' (V-Dem) project, hosted at the Kellogg Institute at Notre Dame University and the Quality of Government Institute at University of Gothenburg.
 The Peace Research Institute Oslo (PRIO) is also partner to the project.